Table of Contents

 We recommend keeping the Sonar Field App up to date.
 To view these changes, you will need to have the newest version of the app, 0.14.19.

-When it comes to utilizing the Sonar Field App, you will have the ability to view the Future Serviceable Address on the work order as well as check in and complete the job.
+In the Sonar Field App, you can view the Future Serviceable Address on the work order, check in, and complete the job.

 Example Use Case